bloominstituteoftechnology/Sprint-Challenge-State-Management-Smurfs/README.md

 ## Description

-In this challenge, you are to build the Smurfs village once again, only this time, you will utilize context or Redux as your state management.
-Don't use any old code from your previous Smurfs Sprint Challenge.
+In this challenge, you are to build a Smurfs village utilizing context or Redux as your state management.
 Build this challenge from the ground up using what you have learned about state management.

 ## Self-Study/Essay Questions